- Improved battery life

 You can also use the touchscreen to pinch and zoom into maps, and the navigation support generally works fine.

-While that routing support isn't geared towards runners, there's still plenty of support available when you jump into a workout tracking mode.
-You do, of course, have access to third-party sports and fitness apps through the Google Play Store, and there's plenty available from Samsung's own apps, too - though we'd argue you're not getting a fantastic experience here.
+While that routing support isn't geared toward runners, there's still plenty of support available when you jump into workout-tracking mode.
+You do, of course, have access to third-party sports and fitness apps through the Google Play Store, and there's plenty available from Samsung's apps, too - though we'd argue you're not getting a fantastic experience here.

 For runners, you can now create interval workouts, and the ability to adjust the two main data field screens.
-There's a dedicated running coach mode that's designed to help you focus on improving speed, building endurance or simply receiving guidance, as well.
-It feels like Samsung's answer to Huawei's running courses feature on its smartwatches, but it doesn't feel quite as slick or as impressive.
+There's a dedicated running coach mode that's designed to help you focus on improving speed, building endurance, or simply receiving guidance, as well.
+It feels like Samsung's answer to Huawei's running courses features on its smartwatches, but it doesn't feel quite as slick or as impressive.